Data Localization Laws by Country (2026)

 Financial Data

 Banking regulators worldwide frequently impose the strictest localization rules.
-India's RBI payment data mandate, Indonesia's OJK requirements, Nigeria's CBN directives, China's banking data rules, and Saudi Arabia's Saudi Arabian Monetary Authority (SAMA) regulations all require some degree of local storage for financial data.
+India's RBI payment data mandate, Indonesia's OJK requirements, Nigeria's CBN directives, China's banking data rules, and Saudi Arabia's SAMA regulations all require some degree of local storage for financial data.
+Financial data localization is the most globally consistent sector pattern.

 Healthcare Data

-Health data localization appears in Australia (My Health Records Act), Turkey (health data regulations), Saudi Arabia (National Health Information Center requirements), and several EU member states that impose additional restrictions on health data beyond the GDPR.
+Health data localization appears in Australia (My Health Records Act), Turkey (health data regulations), Saudi Arabia (National Health Information Center requirements), and several EU member states that impose additional restrictions on health data beyond the GDPR baseline.

 Telecommunications